SuryaSekhar14/vercel_blob/docs/index.rst

 The copy method can be used to copy an existing blob to another location inside the same blob store.
 Note that the addRandomSuffix option is False by default for copy operations, hence it overwrites by default.
-To prevent this behavior, you can set the ‘addRandomSuffix’ option to “true”.
+To prevent this behavior, you can set the 'addRandomSuffix' option to “true”.

 .. code:: python